monsoonmaelstrom/book2/book2.md

 “And…” My stomach drops.

-Apparently my face does too, because Davy nods and says, “Yes.”
+Apparently my face does too, because Davy nods and affirms, “Yes.”

 “Does someone want to clue me in?”
-Liam asks, having remained silent up until now.
+Liam questions, having remained silent up until now.

-“In a minute,” I tell him, as I wave him off.
+“In a minute,” I answer, as I wave him off.
 “Let me think.”

 I can’t undo the magic on Liam.
 If the sameness of the object is crucial to the magic, it would require more or less the inverse of what Davy did to the key.
 I would have to fundamentally change either Liam or my mother, and there’s no way she’s going to sit there and allow me to do it to her, and there’s no way I *will* do it to Liam.
 Plus, doing so would make the magic completely unstable and who knows what would happen then.

 Shit.

-“I can’t undo it,” I tell Liam finally.
+“I can’t undo it,” I tell Liam, finally.
 “Undoing it would require changing who you are in a very fundamental way.
-Basically I’d have to make you into someone different, which I honestly don’t even think I could do, and even if I could I wouldn’t.
+Basically, I’d have to make you into someone different, which I honestly don’t even think I could do, and even if I could, I wouldn’t.
 Not to mention it would all become incredibly unstable in the process, and would probably kill you before I could finish it.”

 Liam’s expression is carefully neutral.

 “It’d be like trying to undo what she did to Alex and me,” I mutter.

 *Oh.
 Damn.
-No.* Those last thoughtless words out of my mouth give me an idea which induces near instant nausea and a rising sense of panic.
-I grab the key off the table.
+No.* Those last thoughtless words give me an idea which induces near instant nausea and a rising sense of panic.

-“I need to go outside,” I say as I grab one of the keys off the table and practically run to the door that goes to the roof.
+“I need to go outside,” I declare, grabbing one of the keys off the table and practically running to the door that goes to the roof.

 My hands are shaking as I stab the key into the lock, nearly missing the keyhole.
 I need to be outside *now*. *Nownownownow,* the voice in my head is screaming at me.
 I yank the door open and it smashes against the interior wall.
 But I don’t have time to care about that because I’m already running out onto the rooftop.
 I make it about five steps before the nausea overwhelms me and I’m emptying my stomach onto the roof.

 “Hazel?”
-Liam questions from the door.
+Liam questions softly from the door.

 The sound of his voice kicks off a new round of vomiting that has me folded in half.
 Finally it recedes and I manage to choke out, “I can’t… I… I can’t talk to you right now.
 I just— Can you wait inside?
 Please?”

-I hear his footsteps retreat, and then a minute later I hear Alex’s footsteps approaching.
+I hear him retreat, and then a minute later I hear Alex’s footsteps approaching.
 “You should probably get Davy too,” I tell Alex as I stand and go over to the wall, sliding down it into a sitting position.

 “Davy, can you come out here?
-Bring that bottle of whiskey I picked up earlier,” Alex tells him.
+Bring that bottle of whiskey I picked up earlier,” Alex states.

 “Do you have anything stronger?”
 I ask.
 “Maybe some ether?
 Laudanum, perhaps?”